linuxboot/linuxboot/FAQ.md

 ---
-LinuxBoot retains the vendor's PEI section of their UEFI firmware, which is necessary for doing things like chipset initialization, memory controller setup, CPU interconect.
+LinuxBoot retains the vendor's PEI section of their UEFI firmware, which is necessary for doing things like chipset initialization, memory controller setup, CPU interconnect.
 These functions are not documented by the CPU vendors, so it is necessary to reuse the proprietary pieces -- even coreboot uses the Intel provided FSP for these functions on modern laptops.